Nefti-sama/sphinx-docx/docs/source/docprops.rst

    - ``YYYY-MM-DDThh:mm:ss``
    - ``YYYY-MM-DDThh:mm:ss.s``

-The value of "lastPrinted" must be a ``date`` or ``datetime`` object, or a string formatted by ``YYYY-MM-DDThh:mm:ss``.
-All times expressed by string type are interpreted as system local time.
+The value of "lastPrinted" must be a ``date`` or ``datetime`` object, or a string in the ``YYYY-MM-DDThh:mm:ss`` format.
+Times given as strings are read as system local time.

 The value of "keywords" must be a string or a list of strings.
-All value of other core properties must be a string.
+Every other core property must be a string.

-Property names included in the below list are used as the Extended Properties [ECMA376]_.
+The names below are written as Extended Properties [ECMA376]_.

 .. hlist::
    :columns: 3